 Safely restore historical items more quickly with non-abrasive cleaning method

 Historical restoration with dry ice blasting allows for safe and effective restoration of historical items in a fraction of the time of alternative methods.
 The process is non-abrasive and will not damage the delicate surfaces being cleaned.
-Dry ice blasting also eliminates manual cleaning with abrasive hand tools, harmful chemicals and water.
+The use of dry ice blasting equipment also eliminates manual cleaning with abrasive hand tools, harmful chemicals and water.

 The dry ice blasting process is successful in removing layers of paint, carbon, pollution, smoke damage, mold and many other types of contaminants from all types of surfaces.